Using geometry functions

 To provide a simple bounding box for your query, you can provide a maximum and minimum longitude and latitude for the events (large) table.
 Defining a bounding box improves the performance of your query because if there is no bounding box defined, the GeoSpock database assumes you are querying the whole world.

-This example query includes a simple bounding box:
+These example queries include a single simple bounding box:

 SELECT * FROM geospock.default.largetable AS large WHERE large.longitude BETWEEN 146.567 AND 146.772 AND large.latitude BETWEEN 52.532 AND 52.845